Scifabric/docs.pybossa.com/docs/nginx.md

 ## Install supervisord

-Supervisord is used to let PYBOSSA and its RQ system run as Daemon in the background.
+[Supervisord](http://supervisord.org/) is used to let PYBOSSA and its RQ system run as Daemon in the background.
 It shares some of the same goals of programs like launchd, daemontools, and runit.

 Install it:

 ``` bash
 sudo apt-get install supervisor
 ```

-## Configure Redis and sentinel as service with supervisord
+## Configure Redis and sentinel as a service with supervisord

-First stop redis service and all running redis instances with:
+First stop Redis service and all running Redis instances with:

 ``` bash
 sudo service redis-server stop
 killall redis-server
 ```

-We want to run redis and sentinel with supervisord because supervisord is more reliable when redis crashes (which can happen when you have too less memory).
+We want to run redis and sentinel with supervisord because supervisord is more reliable when redis crashes (which can happen when you do not have enough RAM).
 So we disable redis-server daemon service with:

 ``` bash
 sudo rm /etc/init.d/redis-server
 ```

 Go to your pybossa installation directory and copy following files: